Records and Classification of Students

 - Students may log in to ASAP in order to grant UTSA permission to send their UTSA transcript to the lower division institution they previously attended

-Undergraduate students have six years from their semester of original registration to complete a degree program under the catalog in effect when they initially registered.
+Undergraduate students have six years from their semester of initial registration to complete a degree program under the catalog in effect when they initially registered.
 An undergraduate student may choose a subsequent catalog under which to complete graduation requirements, provided the student completed at least one course during a semester in which the selected catalog was in effect with a letter grade other than “W,” “NR,” or “F.” The student must complete all degree requirements under the subsequent catalog.

 Choosing a new catalog begins a new four-year time limit.
 Undergraduate students who graduate under one catalog and begin a second degree must begin the new degree under the catalog in effect at that time with a four-year time limit to complete the second degree under that catalog.
 A student must have an approved catalog at the time an application for graduation is filed.
 All continuing students requesting a catalog change must do so through their assigned advisor.

 Master's students have six years from their term of initial registration to complete a graduate degree program under the catalog in effect at the time of initial registration at UTSA, provided they are continuously enrolled at UTSA.
 Doctoral students have a time to degree completion of eight years comprised of six years from admission to candidacy and two years for dissertation.
 In the event that certain required courses are discontinued, substitutions may be authorized or required by the appropriate Graduate Program Committee.

 Degree requirements may change from one catalog to the next.
 Graduate students are normally bound by the requirements of the catalog in force at the time of his or her first registration; the student may choose, however, to fulfill the requirements of a subsequent catalog, with approval of the Graduate School.